dftbplus/recipes/docs/parallel/introduction.rst

   * LAPACK and BLAS : optimised serial implementations

-Sections of the code are currently unable to operate with MPI parallelism (particularlty the excited state calculations).
+Sections of the code are currently unable to operate with MPI parallelism (particularly the excited state calculations), but the majority of the functionality is the same as the shared memory version.

 Hybrid parallelism
 ------------------

 DFTB+ can be compiled with both MPI and openMP parallelism combined.
-However using this can require thread affinity for efficency and this is beyond the scope of this tutorial.
+However using this can require system specific settings for thread affinity to provide efficiency and this is beyond the scope of this tutorial.